RyanJMah/ece350-notes/2-memory/readme.md

 <br>

 8. Restart the execution of the process that caused the page fault, at the instruction that caused the page fault

+## Page Fault vs Segmentation Fault

+**Page Fault**
+* Page is not present in RAM, but there exists an entry for it in the page table
+   * In the page table, it will be marked as being swapped to disk

+**Segmentation Fault**
+* Page number does not exist in the page table at all